MoeraOrg/moeraorg.github.io/overview/index.md

 Is it possible to create a decentralized social network that will not have the problems of centralization, but will preserve its good qualities?
 We will try to find a solution on the following pages.
-I call it Moera.
+I call it *Moera*.